Studiosity/grover/README.md

 The Chrome/Chromium executable path can be overridden with the `executable_path` option.

+Javascript can be executed on the page (after render and before conversion to PDF/image) with the `execute_script` option.

 #### Basic authentication
 For requesting a page with basic authentication, `username` and `password` options can be provided.
 Note that this only really makes sense if you're calling Grover directly (and not via middleware).